-CARE takes into account the portfolio of developer to evaluate if the projects are well diversified in terms of revenue streams, geographical positioning, construction stage of the projects and other revenue sharing models such as asset light models.
-The developer having mix of projects for sale and leasing is viewed favourably as leasing projects provide consistent cash inflows even in the times of slowdown while the projects for sale secures funding from customers during the construction phase of the project.
+CARE Ratings takes into account the project portfolio of developer to evaluate if such portfolio is well diversified in terms of revenue streams, geographical positioning as well as construction stage of the projects and other revenue-sharing models such as asset light models.
+The developer having mix of projects for sale and leasing is viewed favourably as leasing projects provide consistent cash inflows even in the times of slowdown, while the projects for sale secure funding from customers during the construction phase of the project.
 This apart, projects being undertaken by the developer in the established micro-markets are viewed favourably.
-CARE further evaluates presence across multiple geographies/ jurisdictions during the rating analysis.
-Further, the mix of projects at initial stage and advanced stage ensures consistent inflows and exposure to various business cycles.
-Asset light models, through joint development agreements (JDA), enable developers to significantly increase the scale of operations without excessively leveraging their balance sheets while land aggregation on the other hand ensures that the developer does not have to share part of the revenue/profits with a third party, albeit at the cost of considerable investment for the acquisition.
-CARE views asset light model positively which reduces the funding pressure thereby reducing strain on the cash flow compared to projects having land being debt funded.
+CARE Ratings further evaluates presence across multiple geographies/ jurisdictions during the rating analysis.
+Furthermore, the mix of projects at initial stage and advanced stage ensures consistent cash inflows and exposure to various business cycles.
+Asset light models, through joint development agreements (JDA), enable developers to significantly increase the scale of operations without excessively leveraging their balance sheets, while land aggregation on the other hand ensures that the developer does not have to share part of the revenue/profits with a third party, albeit at the cost of considerable investment for the acquisition.
+CARE Ratings views asset light model positively which reduces the funding pressure thereby reducing strain on the cash flow compared to the projects having land being debt funded.
 However, CARE Ratings also takes note of presence of land bank acquired at historical costs which provides the developer with a competitive advantage in terms of pricing and financial flexibility in terms of sale of land parcels, if required.